ONS-Innovation/github-copilot-usage-dashboard/docs/documentation.md

 If changes are made within `/docs`, the GitHub Pages deployment will need to be updated.
 Assuming you have already installed [MkDocs](https://www.mkdocs.org/getting-started/#installation) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/#installation), do the following:

-1. Navigate to the projects root directory.
+1. Navigate to the project's root directory.

 2. Deploy the documentation to GitHub Pages.